yhande/LeetCodeProblems/README.md

 This algorithm iterates over the string S once, hence the time complexity is linear i.e O(N) where n is length or size of the string S.

 ## Space Complexity:
-We use a Queue to maintain a window of length K so the space complexity of this algorithm is O(K)
+We use additional space as we maintain a Queue to maintain window of length K so the space complexity of this algorithm is O(K)